How far are cross-country races?

 How is cross-country scored?

 The first five runners from each team to cross the finish line receive the points that correspond to their place.
 For example, the first place runner receives one point, the second place runner two, and so on.
 The team receiving the lowest combined score wins.
-Some early season meets only score the top 3 runners from each team, but all 3 USATF Junior Olympic championships races are scored 5 deep.
+Some early season meets only score the top 3 runners from each team, but all USATF Junior Olympic championships use traditional scoring with designated teams of 5 to 8 runners with the top 5 finishers on each team contributing to the team score.
 Any age group team competing with less than 5 runners is not eligible for team awards or advancement.

 What do I need to bring to practice?